NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-31-1-setup-your-pi.md

 ---
 title: '1.
-Setup Your Pi'
+Set up your NXP Pico-Pi and Synaptics Dev Kit '

 layout: nil
 ---
-**Note:  you can skip this step if your Pi is already up and running.**

-Let's begin by setting up the Pi.
-The Raspberry Pi 3 board includes -
+Let's begin by setting up the NXP Pico-Pi-IMX7D and Synaptics AudioSmart 2-Mic Development Kit.

-- 4 USB ports
-- HDMI port for video output (you'll be using this to connect to your HDMI monitor)
-- 3.5mm audio jack for sound output (you'll be using to connect your earphones)
-- Micro SD card slot
-- Ethernet port
+--- add some stuff here about how great the pico pi is (Resources etc) ---

 {:.steps}
-### Assembling Your Pi
+### Assembling Your Dev Kit

-1. Check that your micro SD card is inserted into the micro SD card slot on your Pi.
-2. Plug in the USB microphone and 3.5mm earbuds.
+1. Plug in the USB, mic/speaker, and ethernet (if required) connections as shown in the above picture.
-4. Connect the keyboard and mouse to the USB ports.
-5. Connect your monitor using the HDMI port.
-6. Connect the Ethernet Cable.
+2. Next, connect +5V power to the 2Mic Synaptics kit.
+4. Last step should be powering up your NXP Pico-Pi board by installing the USB type C connector into the board.
+You can just use your computer as a power source.

 {:.steps}
 ### Booting Your Pi

-1. Plug in the power supply to the micro USB connector on the Pi.
-You should see a loading screen go through some startup steps before booting to desktop - if you run into any errors, request a new SD micro card to boot the OS from.
-2. Open a web browser by clicking on the globe icon in the top left toolbar.
+1. Your Pico-Pi comes pre-loaded with a Yocto Linux image - as a user, you only need to run the setup scripts to build and launch the Alexa sample app.
+On your laptop, open a serial console (Putty or TeraTerm) and select the right COM port for your Pico-Pi (whichever COM port appears in the drop-down when you plug in the USB connection)
+2. Once the terminal opens, you'll be presented with a login.
+Type 'root' to continue.
+3. Set the date by typing './home/root/Alexa_SDK/Scripts/setUTCTime.sh' into the console.
+4. Type 'alsamixer' to pull up the controls for your sound card.
+Use the arrow keys to set microphone to maxiumum.
+Hit F6 to get to the headphone volume level and turn it up to 100.

 {:.verify}
 ### Checkpoint 1
-1. Make sure you're connected to the internet and are able to navigate to [https://developer.amazon.com](https://developer.amazon.com).
+1. Make sure you are able to TeraTerm into your PicoPi and access the volume controls.